 After trick-or-treating, get kids to choose their favorites.
 Let them spread their candy out on the floor and make 2 piles: what they want to keep, and what they don’t.
 Whatever they don’t want to keep, you can donate!
 This can be a great teaching moment, showing kids that “more” is not always better and giving can be just as fun as getting.

 Do the ol’ switch-er-oo.
 Get kids to exchange their candies for something else, like a new toy or a prize.
 Some parents tell their kids about “the Switch Witch,” who will come bring them a present in exchange for their candy!
 But, it’s important to talk to kids about this option before Halloween.
 If you make the exchange their choice, rather than forced, it will encourage greater responsibility and self-control.

 There are TONS of options for where you can donate extra Halloween candy!
 Ask around in your local area—often, senior citizens homes, food pantries, children’s hospitals, and even dentists offices will accept candy donations.
 Some dentists’ offices even offer prizes, coupons, or will pay $1 per pound of candy exchanged.
 There are also a few specific programs listed here that will accept your candy and send it to troops overseas:

 In partnership with a veteran’s organization each year, dentists’ offices across the U.S. hostHalloween Candy Buyback.
-If you can’t find a participating event near you on their website, you can also fill out theirdonation form to ship your candy donation directly to the participating veteran’s organization.
+Head to the website to find participating organizations in your local area.

 I hope some of these tips have been helpful for you!
 Remember, Halloween is just one day out of the year.
 What we eat on one day is far less important than what we eat most days throughout the year.
 Have a happy, safe, and healthier Halloween!